-Best for beer: The Caley Sample Room
+Best for beer: The Caley Sample Room, Haymarket

 A more extensive drinks menu we challenge you to find!
 The Caley Sample Room, named after the Caledonian brewery just up the road, has dozens of craft beers by the bottle including the English Camden Pale, American Anchor Steam and Little Creatures from Australia, plus keg beers such as Guinness, Staropramen and Hoegaarden.
 And then there are the taps.
 There are nine in total: one cider, four for guest beers and four dedicated Scottish brewery taps – Caledonian’s Deuchars, William Brothers, Tempest and Black Isle.
 Ask the incredibly knowledgeable staff for advice if you don’t know where to start.